SquareBracketAssociates/Booklet-FunWithInterpreters/Chapters/09-EvaluatorPrimitives.md

 Let's now consider what should happen when a primitive fails.
 For example, following Pharo's specification, primitive 1 fails when the receiver or the argument are not small integers, or whenever their sum overflows and does not fit into a small integer anymore.

-To produce one of such failing cases, we can implement primitive 1 in our `CHInterpretable` class, which should fail because the receiver should be a small integer.
+To produce one of such failing cases, we can implement primitive 1 in our `CInterpretable` class, which should fail because the receiver should be a small integer.
  When it fails, the fallback code should execute.

  We define two methods `failingPrimitive` and `callingFailingPrimitive` to support the test of failing primitive.

 ```
-CHInterpretable >> failingPrimitive [
+CInterpretable >> failingPrimitive
 	<primitive: 1>
 	^ 'failure'
-]

-CHInterpretable >> callingFailingPrimitive [
+CInterpretable >> callingFailingPrimitive
 	^ self failingPrimitive
-]
 ```

 ```
-CHInterpreterTests >> testFailingPrimitive [
+CInterpreterTests >> testFailingPrimitive
 	self
 		assert: (self executeSelector: #callingFailingPrimitive)
 		equals: 'failure'
-]
 ```